godcodehunter/turing_machine/README.md

 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
 But as a result, the points will be in superposition in meaning that's any of each can be halt point or start loop point.

 We need three conditions to be satisfied simultaneously:
-1. Start transition point passed EXACTLY TWICE
+1. Transition from start transition point to next point(end point) has not yet happened (ORDER MATTER A -> B != B -> A)
-2. Exist transition from start transition point that has not yet happened (ORDER MATTER A -> B != B -> A)
+2. Start transition point passed EXACTLY TWICE
-3. Transition start point transit to end point where we have been ONLY ONCE.
+3. End transition point passed ONLY ONCE.

         if number_of_occurrences[&prev] == 2
         && number_of_occurrences[&next] == 1